rushingMarina/magicBall/README.md

 Link to the project: https://magicball-app.herokuapp.com/

 This app allows users to upload a link to a picture.
 All faces on the picture are detected.
 The app picks first 5 people on the picture and gives silly predictions to the people.
-It is an app that has back end with users databse using PostrgeSQL.
+It is an app that has back end with users database using PostgreSQL.

 This project has 2 parts.
-This repositiry is the front end.
+This repository is the front end.
 I deployed it on Heroku.
 The server is called magicBall-API https://github.com/rushingMarina/magicBall-API .
 The server is deployed on Heroku as well and it has postgreSQL database that is connected to it using KNEX.js